wxyhly-en/wxyhly-en.github.io/source/_posts/gaqr.md

 ---
-title: "Four-Dimensional Space (XI): Geometric Algebra, Quaternions and Spatial Rotation"
+title: "4D Space (XI): Geometric Algebra, Quaternions and Rotation"
 tags:
-  - Four-dimensional
+  - 4D
   - Series Articles
   - Mathematics
   - Algebra
-categories: Four-Dimensional Space Series
+categories: 4D Space Series
 date: 2020-04-27 12:39:11
+index_img: /img/gaqr001.svg
+excerpt: Here we introduce a new algebraic system that can "unify" high-dimensional geometry - Geometric Algebra.
+This encompasses scalars, vectors, n-vectors.
+It even includes spinors (rotate twice to look the same)
 ---

 <span class="likecode">#Warning: This article contains super advanced content, covering essentially all the basic algebraic theory of 4D Euclidean space.
 This article emphasizes algebra over geometry, so it may be difficult to understand</span>